WCQS: Changes in staff

 In the summer of 2010, Jody Evans joined WCQS as executive director, replacing Ed Subkis, who had held the job for 18 years.
 Evans wanted WCQS to become a source for news and information, and she planned on more local news coverage and working with other news media.
 One joint project was live broadcasts from Brevard Music Center, which would use the resources of WDAV in the Charlotte area.

-Evans said in February 2011 that WCQS would have more emphasis on local news, and that David Hurand's evening shows Byline, Conversations, and Evening Rounds would be dropped.
+In February 2011, Evans said that WCQS would have more emphasis on local news, and that David Hurand's evening shows Byline, Conversations, and Evening Rounds would be dropped.
 Hurand added local news reports during the more popular shows Morning Edition and All Things Considered.
 New national shows being added included Marketplace and The Splendid Table.

 On March 24, 2013, WCQS added WMQS at 88.5 FM, to serve the Murphy area.

 July 2015 saw the arrival of a new general manager and CEO, David Feingold.
 Matt Bush replaced Hurand as News Editor the following year.